TerrenceHo/terrenceho.github.io/README.md

-# My website.
+# My Blog

-Made with hyde jekyll.
-If you ask me about my configs I probably forgot.
+Made with Hyde Jekyll.
+Serves as a place to put down my writings